gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      SCTP association.

    * Limited overhead on a per packet basis, with 4 bytes for the CRYPTO chunk plus the DTLS record overhead.
-That DTLS overhead is dependent on the DTLS version.
+The DTLS overhead is dependent on the DTLS version.

    * Support of SCTP packet plain text payload sizes up to